Jewish views on slavery: Jewish slaves and masters

 The role of Jewish merchants in the early medieval slave trade has been subject to much misinterpretation and distortion.
 Although medieval records demonstrate that there were Jews who owned slaves in medieval Europe, Toch (2013) notes that the claim repeated in older sources, such as those by Charles Verlinden, that Jewish merchants where the primary dealers in European slaves is based on misreadings of primary documents from that era.
 Contemporary Jewish sources do not attest any a large-scale slave trade or ownership of slaves which may be distinguished from the wider phenomenon of early medieval European slavery.
 The trope of the Jewish dealer of Christian slaves was additionally a prominent image in medieval European anti-Semitic propaganda.

 Halachic developments

 Jewish laws governing slaves were restated in the 12th century by noted rabbi Maimonides in his book Mishneh Torah, and again in the 16th century by Rabbi Yosef Karo in his book Shulchan Aruch.
 Ownership of Jewish slaves was forbidden in this period, and a minority of rabbis prohibited the ownership of non-Jewish slaves as well, though most permitted it.

-The legal prohibition against Jews owning Jewish slaves was emphasized in the Middle Ages yet some Jews continued to own Jewish slaves, and owners were able to bequeath Jewish slaves to the owner's children, but Jewish slaves were treated in many ways like members of the owner's family.
+The legal prohibition against Jews owning Jewish slaves was emphasized in the Middle Ages yet some Jews continued to own Jewish slaves, and owners were able to bequeath Jewish slaves to the owner's children.